RCP: A Low-overhead Reversible Coherence Protocol: Reversible Coherence Protocol

-{\bf RSR on NSS}.
-See Figure~\ref{fig:L2-states} (a). $GetSpec$ is generated when a $SpecRd$ misses in L1.
-For $M/E$, $SpecRd$ request is forwarded to the current owner, which provides data without changing the state (Figure~\ref{fig:L1-states} (a)).

-{\bf NSR on SS}.
-See Figure~\ref{fig:L2-states} (b).
-A $L1Merge/L1Purge$ will transition SS back to NSS, before that, the transitions among SS are the same as the transitions among NSS.
-There is no transition to $I$ since replacement of a line in SS is not allowed.

-{\bf RSR on SS}.
-See Figure~\ref{fig:L2-states} (c).
-L2 maintains a counter {\em spec core} for each cache line to indicate the number of speculative copies among the L1 caches.
-The counter is increased or decreased when a $GetSpec$ or a $L1Merge/L1Purge$ is received.
-If it becomes 0 after an $L1Purge$, meaning that there is no other speculative loads, each $XSpec$, $X \in \{M,E,S,I\}$, will transition back to $X$; otherwise they stay in the same state.
+Figure~\ref{split2} shows the split-phase transitions in L2.
+In Figure~\ref{split2} (a), $SpecRd$ missing in L1 triggers a $GetSpec$.
+For $M/E$, $SpecRd$ is forwarded to the current owner.
+In Figure~\ref{split2} (b), The counter spec core is increased or decreased when a $GetSpec$ or an $L1Merge/L1Purge$ is received.
+If spec core = 0 after an $L1Purge$, meaning that there is no other speculative loads, each $XSpec$, $X \in \{M,E,S,I\}$, will transition back to $X$; otherwise they stay in the same state.

-If it becomes 0 after an $L1Merge$, the SS transitions to an NSS as if a $GetS$ is received.
-For $MSpec$, it transitions to $S$ since there are more than one shared copies, in addition, L2 forwards a $L1Merge$ to the current owner.
+If spec core = 0 after an $L1Merge$, the speculative state transitions to a non-speculative state as if a $GetS$ is received.
+For $MSpec$, it transitions to $S$ since there are more than one shared copies, in addition, L2 forwards an $L1Merge$ to the current owner.
 For $ESpec$, it can transition to $E$ or $S$.
 The caveat is that the speculative and non-speculative copy can be brought by the same processor.
 It can be determined by comparing the current non-speculative owner {\em cur\_owner} with the sender of $L1Merge$, if they are the same, then $ESpec$ transitions to $E$.
-Otherwise, it transitions to $S$, and L2 also forwards a $L1Merge$ to {\em cur\_owner}.
-Note that {\em cur\_owner} information already exists in the normal MESI protocol to identify the owner when a line is in $M/E$ in L2.
-In \projectname, {\em cur\_owner} is updated in two additional cases: 1) a $GetS$ is received in $ISpec$---a $Rd$ will get the only non-speculative copy of the line in an L1; or 2) $L1Merge$ is received in $ISpec$---a speculative copy becomes the only non-speculative copy.
+Otherwise, it transitions to $S$, and L2 also forwards an $L1Merge$ to cur\_owner.
+Note that the cur\_owner information already exists in MESI to identify the owner when a line is in $M/E$ in L2.
+In \projectname, cur\_owner is updated in two additional cases: 1) a $GetS$ is received in $ISpec$---a $Rd$ will get the only non-speculative copy of the line in an L1; or 2) $L1Merge$ is received in $ISpec$---a speculative copy becomes the only non-speculative copy.